 - Line your baking sheets with parchment paper.
 This will prevent sticking and make for easy cleanup.
 I will reuse the parchment for a second and third batch.

 - Make sure your baking sheets are cool before adding more cookie dough.

 - Use a cookie disher to scoop out evenly sized dough balls.
-I like to roll these dough balls to make sure they are nice round spheres.
+Consistent-sized dough balls mean they’ll all finish baking at the same time.